yuanhaowang1213/Diffusion_cpp/README.md

 Currently, this model only supports a limited set of architectures.
 Parallel computing code can be shared upon request.

 Transformer-architecture is not used in my current project, but code will be available once required.
-(Sit-version [https://scalable-interpolant.github.io/](https://github.com/willisma/SiT/blob/main/models.py))